Updated: Apr 10

 To celebrate Easter, I must believe that this was good.
 Intellectually, I understand that Jesus had to die, he had to descend into hell to defeat death.
 But the pain of that experience seems to contradict that it was good.

-This world’s pain is splashed across the front pages of our newspapers - a Sacramento man is shot when he goes to visit his grandmother, children are gunned down in schools, adults bully kids on social media platforms – and the pain creeps into our lives – our neighbors struggle to put food on their tables, eighty percent of all moms struggle with depression and our friend’s children lie in hospital beds.
+Coronavirus is an unwanted encore to years filled with pain.
+The past few years, the headlines have told stories of suffering across the world - a Sacramento man is shot when he goes to visit his grandmother, children are gunned down in schools, adults bully kids on social media platforms – and the pain creeps into our lives – our neighbors struggle to put food on their tables, eighty percent of all moms struggle with depression and our friend’s children lie in hospital beds.
+That is all on top of the pandemic that is ripping through the world, killing our loved ones and further marginalizing those in poverty.
 The pain of the world is inescapable.

 Despite the pain, I believe that God’s kingdom has come, because I have experienced it.
 I have met Jesus.
 I’ve experienced his healing love.
-I’ve seen his people usher in his kingdom and I’ve given my life to see his kingdom brought here.
+I’ve seen his people usher in his kingdom and I’ve given my life to witness Jesus bringing his here.

 In juxtaposition to God’s love, the pain of the world is overwhelming.
 How can both the goodness of God’s kingdom and the evilness of our world both be a reality?